 Princess Solomon

-Human-AI in program management
+Princess' research explores Human-AI collaboration in programme management

 Email: princess.solomon@vuw.ac.nz